hasibi/EntityLinkingRetrieval-ELR/README.md

 The follwoing files under the `data` folder are also required for running the code:

 - `queries.json`: The DBpedia-entity queries, stopped as described in the paper.
-- `tagme_annotations.json`: entity annotaitons of the queries obtained from the [TAGME API](https://tagme.d4science.org/tagme/)
+- `tagme_annotations.json`: Entity annotaitons of the queries obtained from the [TAGME API](https://tagme.d4science.org/tagme/).